As schools decide to reopen or go virtual, Europe’s short-term closures suggest long-term costs

 There’s no standardized test data in Belgium’s French-speaking schools, but researcher Natacha Duroisin has been surveying hundreds of teachers to determine the academic impact of the pandemic.
 Sixty percent of middle and high school teachers reported that only half their students logged on for class on a typical day of virtual learning during the spring 2020 lockdown.
 Teachers reported that a significant portion of their students were unprepared for their coursework.

-In Belgium, it took two and a half months for elementary school campuses to fully reopen after they shut down in March 2020.
+In Belgium, it took 2½ months for elementary schools to fully reopen after they shut down in March 2020.
 Older students did hybrid learning — rotating between in-person and virtual every other week or, alternatively, for half of each day — for the entire 2020-2021 academic year.

-Duroisin, an associate professor at University of Mons, studied the different hybrid models and determined that teachers reported better academic results when students were in classrooms every day, even if just for the morning or afternoon.
+Duroisin, an associate professor at the University of Mons, studied the different hybrid models and determined that teachers reported better academic results when students were in classrooms every day, even if just for the morning or afternoon.

 “The other option, of attending school for a week and being at home the other week, was catastrophic,” she said.

-The hybrid model in Belgium was intended to keep teenagers engaged in school, even if they weren’t in classrooms full-time, said Chabert, the Belgian lawmaker.
-Initial reports don’t indicate any uptick in drop outs, but it’s unclear what the results will be for the current academic year — when struggling teenagers are stuck taking remedial courses in addition to their standard academic loads.
+The hybrid model in Belgium was intended to keep teenagers engaged in school, even if they weren’t in classrooms full time, said Chabert, the Belgian lawmaker.
+Initial reports don’t indicate any increase in dropouts, but it’s unclear what the results will be for the current academic year — when struggling teenagers are stuck taking remedial courses in addition to their standard academic loads.

-“Hybrid was the least bad solution,” Chabert said.
+“Hybrid was the least-bad solution,” Chabert said.
 “The priority was to keep the link between pupils and schools, and it was the only the solution we had.
 It was the least worst.”

 Legrand, the Belgian high-schooler, was among those at risk of dropping out.
 He was struggling before the pandemic — had already been held back two grades.
 And he said he had a tough time with both virtual and hybrid learning.